WebAssembly/reference-types/proposals/reference-types/Overview.md

 * Typed function references cannot be null!

+* The `table.grow` instruction (see bulk operation proposal) needs to take an initialisation argument.

+* Likewise `WebAssembly.Table#grow` takes an additional initialisation argument.
+  - optional for backwards compatibility, defaults to `null`

 Question:

 * General function have no reasonable default, do we need scoped variables like `let`?